Paturages/fightthe.pw/_posts/2018-12-28-1-year-of-chorus.md

 Discord is most likely the second medium through which charts are promoted, as it gathers thousands of users in a real-time manner.
 It is searchable and fairly user-accessible, and mostly directs the users to YouTube, which as mentioned allows them to check the chart beforehand.

+Many Clone Hero-centered Discord servers, whether it be the official one, collectives, streamers' or projects, provide one or multiple channels to advertise and showcase its community's charts.
+This encourages community participation and involvement.

+Sometimes, we don't want that: the CH Discord for example restricts its #custom-songs channel to "verified charters", who are vetted and reviewed by a few knowledgeable and dedicated people called "chart reviewers".
+This helps guarantee high quality, highly playable results to players and users and paint a professional face on the custom songs community.
+It also promotes overall skill enhancement, as the "charter role" becomes a trophy, a token of accomplishment as a charter.

+In the end, it all depends on which servers you frequent, but Discord can be a surprisingly fruitful source of charts!

 ### [ScoreHero](http://www.scorehero.com/)

 ![Screenshot of the "Customs" page of ScoreHero](/assets/1-year-of-chorus/scorehero.jpg)